Psalms 48–50: Our Thoughts & Your Praise

 “…meditating on the portion read is a vital but neglected means of grace.
 Better indeed to meditate upon one verse than to hurriedly read a chapter, but there need be no dichotomy between reading three chapters and thinking over one verse.
 Select a verse, perhaps writing it down on a card to help you memorize and ponder over it; that can be good for that day.”1

-And the meditation of my heart will be discernment.
+And the meditation of my heart

+Biblical meditation is not the mindless meditation of Eastern religions.
+It is not zoning out or trying to work ourselves up into an experience by repetition of a mantra or any other practice.
 Wisdom and discernment does not come from emptying our minds.
 Ponder what you’ve read.
 Ask yourself what am I learning from God’s Word that is a light to my feet and a lamp to my path.
-What have I learned about God?
-About myself?
-What am I to do?
-Ask God for His help: to give you understanding, to write His Word on your mind and heart so you won’t forget it, and to enable you to follow Him, to do as He commands.
+What does it say about God?
+About other people?
+About you?
+About the world in which we live?
+And about how I am to live?
+Ask God for His help: to give you understanding, to write His Word on your mind and heart so you won’t forget it, and ask Him to enable you to love Him, to follow Him, to do as He commands.

 Thomas encourages us with these words.